 Social returns are much harder to measure.
-Much of the sustainable investment measurements can be fairly subjective.
+Much of the ESG investment measurements can be fairly subjective.
 There is some liberty in the interpretation of the data.

 If you choose not to invest in oil producing companies and instead invest into alternative energy, what exactly do you measure?

 How much less oil is consumed as a result of your decision?

 How much the alternative energy sector has grown?

 And how exactly do you tie all of that data back to your choice to invest or not to invest in a particular company?

 As you can see, it is very difficult to measure the social returns of an ESG investment.

 As mentioned earlier, one end of ESG investing spectrum are sustainable investments.
 The other end is Impact investments.